-Reagan E. Greer is the Executive Director of the Texas Lottery Commission, and functions as the Chief Executive Officer.
-Greer was named to this position in February 2003 by the three-member Texas Lottery Commission, which is appointed by the Governor.
+Gary Grief is the Acting Executive Director of the Commission, and functions as the Chief Executive Officer.
+Mr. Grief was named to this position on July 11, 2005 by the three-member Texas Lottery Commission, which is appointed by the Governor.
+Mr. Grief has been with the Commission since 1992 and previously served as Acting Executive Director from September 2002 to February 2003.